cyprille/tampermonkey-scripts/README.md

 You need to be running the **TamperMonkey** addon on your browser and have **Javascript** support activated.

-You can fin more informations on the [offical website](https://www.tampermonkey.net/).
+You can find more information on the [official website](https://www.tampermonkey.net/).

 ## Installation

 To install a script, simply open the file and copy/paste its content in a new TamperMonkey script.
+Or you can just click on the install button below.

 ## Scripts